VOLUME 3 General technical administration

 indicate the following:

-• The ceiling will be at least 2,000 feet above the airport elevation
+• The ceiling will be at least 2,000 feet above the airport elevation.

 • The visibility at that airport will be at least 3 miles (refer to §

-must be designated are clearly stated in the operator’s GOM.
+must be designated are clearly stated in the certificate holder’s GOM.

 domestic rules (see